bbaldino/rtp-parse/Notes.md

 so at this point I think I'm going to go back to Default impls and manual APIs and get rid of typed-builder

+### Sync arguments

+Going back and forth a bit on what should be treated as a "sync argument" (passed to the sync method) and what shouldn't.
+I think my first thought was:

+- "dynamic" values which are based on the payload should/need to be passed to sync (payload length, report count)
+- "static" values can just be set upon creation (i.e. in Default impl)

+There are a couple weird examples of this: FB packets use the report count field to denote the FMT so in those cases the field is "static" and would be set in the Default impl but then would also need to be passed to sync, which is a bit annoying but not a huge deal.
+But that made me wonder if packet type should also be passed to sync?
+I think as long as nothing uses that "dynamically" we can leave it out.